kedacore/keda-docs/content/docs/2.13/authentication-providers/aws.md

 You can override the default KEDA operator IAM role by specifying an `roleArn` parameter under the `podIdentity` field.
 This allows end-users to use different roles to access various resources which allows for more granular access than having a single IAM role that has access to multiple resources.

-To reduce the managing overhead, `podIdentity.roleArn` can be set with the value `workload` and KEDA will check the workload service account to check if IRSA annotation is there and KEDA will assume that role.
+If you would like to use the same IAM credentials as your workload is currently using, `podIdentity.roleArn` can be set with the value `workload` and KEDA will inspect the workload service account to check if IRSA annotation is there and KEDA will assume that role.

 ## Setting up KEDA role and policy

-The [official docs](https://aws.amazon.com/es/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/) explain how to set up a a basic configuration for an IRSA role but the policy changes depending if you are using the KEDA role (`podIdentity.roleArn` is not set) or workload role (`podIdentity.roleArn` sets a RoleArn or `workload`).
+The [official AWS docs](https://aws.amazon.com/es/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/) explain how to set up a a basic configuration for an IRSA role.
+The policy changes depend if you are using the KEDA role (`podIdentity.roleArn` is not set) or workload role (`podIdentity.roleArn` sets a RoleArn or `workload`).

 ### Using KEDA role to access infrastructure